North Dakota Highway Patrol Motor Carrier Operations enhances commercial motor vehicle safety with:

-Solid Waste Transportation Permit: obtained from the ND Department of Health's Division of Waste Management (701-328-5166).
+Solid Waste Transportation Permit: obtained from the ND Department of Environmental Quality's Division of Waste Management, 701-328-5166.

-International Fuel Tax Agreement (IFTA): IFTA gives North Dakota motor carriers the option to renew licenses, file quarterly reports, and purchase additional decals.
-Access NDDOT's motor carrier online services or at 701-328-1287.
+International Fuel Tax Agreement (IFTA): IFTA gives North Dakota motor carriers the option to renew licenses, file quarterly reports, and purchase additional decals online.
+Services are available through the North Dakota Department of Transportation, to access, visit NDDOT's motor carrier online services or call NDDOT 701-328-1287.

-Unified Carrier Registration (UCR): obtained from the Indiana Department of Revenue.
+Unified Carrier Registration (UCR): obtained from the UCR website.